maxif96/Recetapp-v2/README.md

-# Recetapp, a Spring MVC Web-page about recipes
+# Recetapp: A Spring MVC Web-page

+This project is about upload cooking recipes.